The Thargoids

 Medusa Variant

-Hydra Variant
+Hydra Interceptor

 This is a tougher Interceptor variant than the previously seen Medusa.
 It was first seen around the time of the aborted Gnosis trip to the Cone Sector in September 3304.
 Several were seen around the human bubble, but then a large concentration were attributed with the failure of The Gnosis jump into the Cone Sector in Galnet on 7 SEP 3304.